adamrodger/gcloud-ctx/README.md

 gctx rename old-name new-name
 gctx rename --force old-name existing-name   # use force to overwrite an existing configuration

+# delete a configuration. note: you can't delete the active configuration
+gctx delete my-config

 # show help and usage
 gctx --help
 ```